kittyryl/onefaith-backend/ERD_connected.md

   - Join order items to products for analytics while preserving price snapshots (unit_price stays on order_items).
   - Link carwash service jobs to orders after payment, keeping operational timelines separate.

-- Inventory automation (optional)
-  - Define recipes/BOM via PRODUCT_INGREDIENTS.
-  - On sale (ORDER_ITEMS insert), deduct OUT movements = qty_per_unit × item quantity.
-  - Keep manual IN/OUT/AUDIT for corrections and deliveries.
+- Manual inventory control
+  - Inventory adjustments are recorded via IN/OUT/AUDIT stock movements only (no automatic deduction from sales).

 - Cleaner auditing
   - STOCK_MOVEMENTS have user_id for who performed the action.